Keir Hardie: Early life

-At the age of ten years old, Hardie went to work in the mines as a "trapper": opening and closing a door for a ten-hour shift to maintain the air supply for miners in a given section.
+At the age of ten years old, Hardie went to work in the mines as a "trapper", opening and closing a door for a ten-hour shift to maintain the air supply for miners in a given section.
 Hardie also began to attend night school in Holytown at this time.

 Hardie's stepfather returned from sea and went to work on a railway line being constructed between Edinburgh and Glasgow.
 When this job was completed, the family moved to the village of Quarter, Lanarkshire, where Hardie went to work as a pony driver at the mines, later working his way into the pits as a hewer.
 He also worked for two years above ground in the quarries.
 Around this time he encountered Thomas Carlyle's Sartor Resartus, which he read until "the spirit of it somewhat entered into me".
 This was an early and enduring influence on his radicalism and pacifism.
 By the time he was twenty, he had become a skilled practical miner.

 "Keir", as he was now called, longed for a life outside the mines.
 To that end, encouraged by his mother, he learned to read and write in shorthand.
-He also began to associate with the Evangelical Union becoming a member of the Evangelical Union Church, Park Street, Hamilton – now the United Reformed Church, Hamilton (which also incorporates St James' Congregational Church, attended by the young David Livingstone, the future famous missionary explorer) – and to participate in the Temperance movement.
+He also began to associate with the Evangelical Union becoming a member of the Evangelical Union Church, Park Street, Hamilton – now the United Reformed Church, Hamilton – and to participate in the Temperance movement.
 Hardie's avocation of preaching put him before crowds of his fellows, helping him to learn the art of public speaking.
 Before long, Hardie was looked to by other miners as a logical chairman for their meetings and spokesman for their grievances.
 Mine owners began to see him as an agitator and in fairly short order, he and two younger brothers were blacklisted from working in the local mining industry.